Key Takeaways

 Most organizations today are managing hundreds, if not thousands, of SaaS applications.
 It is a massive, sprawling, and increasingly autonomous attack surface.

-Naturally, security teams turn to SaaS Security Posture Management (SSPM) tools to find the holes.
+Naturally, security teams turn to SaaS security posture management tools to find the holes.
 These tools are excellent at identifying misconfigurations – the "open windows" of your digital estate.
 They provide a necessary checklist of what should be fixed.

-But here is the uncomfortable reality that every CISO knows but few admit: You cannot close every window.
+Under all of this exists an uncomfortable reality that every CISO knows but few admit.
+You cannot close every window.

 In the real world, "perfect posture" is sidelined by the practicalities of running a business.